javedmohib/QILT_Search_Engine/README.md

-# QILT Projects Search Engine
+# QILT Search Engine

-The QILT Projects Search Engine is an R Shiny app that allows users to search for files in their local system and display the content of a specific tab from the selected file.
+The QILT Search Engine is an R Shiny app that allows users to search for files in their local system and displays the content of the file.
+It also allows the user to copy the file path, oen the file or open the directory where the file is stored.
 The app is designed to be user-friendly and customizable, allowing users to search for files based on a range of parameters.

 ### **Features**

--   Select a QILT project to search (GOS, SES, ESS, or GOS-L)
+-   Select a QILT project to search (GOS, SES, ESS, or GOS-L) - For now only allows to search for a QILT project

--   Select a collection year
+-   Enter a collection year

 -   Enter keywords to search for in the file name and subfolder path